wasimbaig/espcap/README.md

 # Espcap

-espcap is a program that uses Pyshark to capture packets from a pcap file or live from a network interface and index them with Elasticsearch.
-Since espcap uses Pyshark - which provides a wrapper API to tshark - it can use wireshark dissectors to parse any protocol.
+Espcap is a program that uses Pyshark to capture packets from a pcap file or live from a network interface and index them with Elasticsearch.
+Since Espcap uses Pyshark - which provides a wrapper API to tshark - it can use wireshark dissectors to parse any protocol.